jdmonin/JSettlers2/doc/Readme.developer.md

 a hash from a master commit.

 There will be periodic v2.x minor releases.
-Each release's files are tagged for the release (older example: "release-1.1.14").
-The last commit for the release updates VERSIONS.txt with the final build number, with a commit message like:
-"Version 1.1.14 is build OV20120930"
+Each release's files are tagged for the release (format: "release-2.4.00").
+The last commit for the release updates [Versions.md](Versions.md) with the final build number, with a commit message like: "Version 2.4.00 is build JM20200704"
-Then: `git tag -a release-1.1.14 -m 'Version 1.1.14 is build OV20120930'`
+Then: `git tag -a release-2.4.00 -m 'Version 2.4.00 is build JM20200704'`

 The github repo includes the JSettlers2 v1.1.xx CVS history formerly hosted at https://sourceforge.net/projects/jsettlers2/ , converted to git on 2012-09-28